CatherineH/CatherineH.github.io/_posts/2016-04-15-arduino-builder-errors.md

 `index out of range` on Board Resolver
 ======================================

+A [merged pull request on arduino-builder](https://github.com/arduino/arduino-builder/pull/141) should prevent this error from occuring in future.

  The arduino-builder requires the full board name to be specified as something like package_name:platform_name:board_name .
 The colons are essential and the arduino-builder will not check to make sure the full board